Communities

 If I understand this right, the question is going to be about quantum gravity, and since we don't hav...

-purplenanite‭ wrote about 1 month ago
+purplenanite‭ wrote 2 months ago

 If I understand this right, the question is going to be about quantum gravity, and since we don't have a full theory of it, therefore it cannot yet be answered.